History (see directly below) | More Manchester

 Falls.
 The banks of the 54-foot waterfall at Manchester's

-great chief Passaconaway,
+of the great chief Passaconaway,

 and a rendezvous for all the tribes that acknowledged him as sagamore